Marius Schoon: Political activity

-Bombed
+Exile and Assassination

 In June 1977, Schoon married Jeanette Curtis, a banned student and trade union activist, the sister of Neville Curtis.
 The couple feared for their safety in South Africa and moved to Botswana, first to the capital Gaborone, then to Molepolole, teaching at Kgari Sechele Secondary School, and later back to Gaborone where they jointly ran the Botswana branch of the [International Voluntary Service], all the while continuing to work for the anti-apartheid movement.
 They had two children: Katryn (1978) and Fritz (1982).
 During this time, internally within the African National Congress, the Schoons broke Craig Williamson's cover.
 He was an English-speaking white apartheid government spy named later publicly confirmed as a highly successful infiltrator of the liberation movements.
 This allowed the ANC leadership to attempt to manipulate Williamson covertly for the movement's ends for a time.
 Later, following a warning from the United Kingdom's High Commissioner (ambassador) in Botswana that Marius was a target for assassination by the apartheid government security forces, the Schoon family moved to Angola via Lusaka, Zambia.

 Both Marius and Jeanette Schoon worked as university lecturers with the ANC in Lubango, Angola.
 On 28 June 1984, while Schoon was away, Jeanette Schoon collected—either from their personal postbox or from the University mail office—and carried home a parcel bomb, which exploded on opening.
 It has not been established whether the bomb was addressed to Marius Schoon individually or to both the Schoons as a couple.
 The explosion killed her and their daughter Katryn.
 Their son Fritz, a toddler at the time, survived and was found wandering around the house.
 He never fully recovered from the trauma of seeing his mother and sister murdered before his eyes and developed epilepsy as a direct consequence.
 After the bombing, Schoon and son moved several times, first to Tanzania, then Zambia and eventually to Ireland.

 In 1986, Schoon married Sherry Mclean.
 Schoon returned to South Africa in 1990 after the ban on anti-apartheid parties was lifted.
 He died on 7 February 1999 from lung cancer, aged 61.